-VMEC has identified the following White Papers and Reports as containing noteworthy value and information of likely interest to VMEC clients, VMEC partners and the larger Vermont manufacturing ecosystem.
+VMEC has identified the following White Papers and Reports as containing noteworthy information of likely interest to VMEC clients, VMEC partners and the larger Vermont manufacturing community.

 White Papers and Reports

 VT Economic Development Legislation The Vermont Agency of Commerce & Community Development (ACCD) has proposed legislation aimed at “Growing The Economy” and “Helping Job Creators Survive and Grow”.
 Read the ACCD summaries of these four important legislative proposals below.
 Should you have questions or need further information on the proposed legislation, please contact Joan Goldstein, Commissioner, Department of Economic Development (DED), at email@example.com.

 - Helping Job Creators Survive & Grow Capital Investment Loan Pilot Program

 - Revitalizing County Economic Centers Project Based Tax Increment Financing